ZekeVoigt/ZekeVoigt/README.md

 Yall do to much with these readmes lets keep it short

-Im dope and I building dope things, and i'm trying to change the world.
+Im dope and I building dope things, and i'm changing the world.

 ## Current project ♾️